The following informational page will be updated as ACMC Healthcare System responds to the changing situation regarding the coronavirus (COVID-19).

 No visitors policy in effect

 - ACMC continues its No Visitors policy.
-There are exceptions, including one adult for pediatric patients and labor & delivery patients, and exceptions for end-of-life care.
+There are exceptions, including one adult for pediatric patients, patients who need help getting to their appointment due to mental or physical health issues, and exceptions for end-of-life care.
 Thanks you for respecting these changes as we focus on the safety of our patients, caregivers, and the community.

 ACMC Statement of Preparedness - FAQ